carlespibernat/scheduled-command-bundle/README.md

 Command Scheduler Symfony bundle
 ================================

-This bundle let you schedule commands using the unix `at` command.
+This bundle lets you schedule commands using the unix `at` command.

 Usage
 -----